johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### Put Your Addresses In The Script That Made Them.
 * Now paste your organized addresses into the script you used to create them.
 * In other words, paste the addresses into script **a-create-address.js**
+* Be super careful not to change your seed accidentally.
 * Paste the addresses near the bottom so the script now looks similar to the following.
 * Your seed and addresses will be different of course.
 * The two back slashes at the begining of each address line tell NodeJS that these are comments and not code to be executed.